outpaddling/LPJS/README.md

 ## Description

-SPJS (Simple, Portable Job Scheduler) is a batch system, i.e. a job scheduler and resource manager for HPC (High Performance Computing) clusters.
+LPJS (Lightweight, Portable Job Scheduler) is a batch system, i.e. a job scheduler and resource manager for HPC (High Performance Computing) clusters.

-Unlike other batch systems, SPJS is designed to be easy to deploy and manage, and portable to any
+Unlike other batch systems, LPJS is designed to be easy to deploy and manage, and portable to any
 POSIX platform.
 Other existing batch systems are extremely complex (including our long-time favorite SLURM, which originally stood for "Simple Linux Utility